My Itchy Travel Feet | The Baby Boomer's Guide To Travel

 Kapitea Ridge

 Inside, a dramatic red and purple color scheme serves as the backdrop for a collection of New Zealand art.
-In the afternoons, guests enjoy a glass of “The Doctor’s Riesling 2006″ from Forrest Estate in the garden conservatory while chatting with owners, Trixie and Murray.
+In the afternoons, guests enjoy a glass of “The Doctor’s Riesling 2006” from Forrest Estate in the garden conservatory while chatting about our day.
 A full breakfast is served in either the Conservatory or the patio, weather permitting.

 Garden conservatory at Kapitea Ridge